patoline/patoline/src/decap/doc/Parsers.typ

       in the option field, or the parsed string if the option is abscent.
 \item ##RE r## parses the input according to the regular expression ##r##,
       which should be a ##string## formated as described in the documentation of the ##Str## module.
-If the option filed is not provided, the value returned by the parser if the ##string## that was matched.
+If the option field is not provided, the value returned by the parser if the ##string## that was matched.
 Otherwise, the value of the optional field is returnd.
 Note that the identifier
       ##group## is bound in the optional field, and can be used to compute